sjwhitworth/regression/README.md

 regression
 =======

-Multivariable Linear Regression in Go (golang)
+Multivariable Linear Regression in Go (golang) - forked from sajari

 installation
 ------------

-    go get github.com/sajari/regression
+    go get github.com/sjwhitworth/regression

 usage
 -----

 Import the package, create a regression and add data to it.
-You can use as many variables as you like, in the below example there are 3 variables for each observation
+You can use as many variables as you like, in the below example there are 3 variables for each observation.
+You can also save and load an initialised model, demonstrated below:

-    import "github.com/sajari/regression"
+    import "github.com/sjwhitworth/regression"

     func main() {
         var r regression.Regression